maxmpz/powerampapi/poweramp_provider_example/readme.md

 For folders in Folder Hierarchy, Poweramp always uses folder cursor position (build 869+).
 For flat Folders category sorting is set by user.

+### Playlists
+Your provider can provide m3u8/pls playlists with either http streams or links to the other tracks, including tracks provided by the provider.
+Paths in the playlist should follow "parent_folder/file_name.ext" pattern.
+Poweramp uses just the (last) parent folder name and file name to resolve a playlist entry to the actual track/file.
+The folder and file names come from Document.COLUMN_DISPLAY_NAME (for the appropriate folder or file).
+Note that if you don't provide COLUMN_DISPLAY_NAME, Poweramp will try to generate some path based on doc id, but that won't be stable, so using COLUMN_DISPLAY_NAME is recommended.
+See [ExampleProvider](src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L411) for details on filling the playlist cursor rows.

 ### Cue Sheets

 At this moment, .cue sheet files are not support for the track providers. *Please create issue on github if this functionality is needed for your project.*

 ### Data Refresh